tju-zl/MuCoST/README.md

 All datasets are open access.
 The DLPFC datasets are available online at http://research.libd.org/spatialLIBD/.
 Mouse brain posterior and coronal mouse brain datasets are available online at https://www.10xgenomics.com/.
 Mouse olfactory bulb of Stereo-seq dataset is available online at https://github.com/JinmiaoChenLab/SEDR_analyses.
 We provide a collection of the above data at https://zenodo.org/record/8303947.

 ## Expansibility with histology
-In order to use the structural information of histological images, we also provide a histological model, and the preprocessing of histological images is basis on the [tutorial of SpaGCN](https://github.com/jianhuupenn/SpaGCN/blob/master/tutorial/tutorial.ipynb).
+In order to use the structural information of histological images, we also provide a histological mode, and the preprocessing of histological images is basis on the [tutorial of SpaGCN](https://github.com/jianhuupenn/SpaGCN/blob/master/tutorial/tutorial.ipynb).
 Set `mode_his` to `his` to open this mode.
 We do not enable this mode in the evaluation.

 ## Software depdendencies
 - Scanpy 1.9.3